Cancers that start in the vagina are rare. Fewer than 300 women are diagnosed with this cancer in the UK each year.

 Back to top

-Women who have had radiotherapy to the pelvic area may also have a very slightly increased risk.
+Women who have had radiotherapy to the pelvis may have a very slightly increased risk of vaginal cancer.

 Signs and symptoms of vaginal cancer